-The social media circuit has drastically changed the life of everyone across the globe in the last twenty years.
+The social media circuit has drastically changed the lives of everyone across the globe in the last twenty years.
 Facebook, Twitter, Instagram, and Snapchat have connected people and brought them closer.
 The yawning gulf in terms of geography is now nearly non-existent.
 Despite so many social media platforms, websites, and what not—YouTube is in a league of its own.

-Jawed Karim Education
+Jawed Karim - Education

-The Motivation Behind YouTube
+Jawed Karim - The Motivation behind YouTube

 At PayPal, he met Steve Chen and Chad Hurley.
 The absence of video clips of Super Bowl XXXVIII and the Indian Ocean earthquake and tsunami gave Jawed the idea of a video sharing platform.
 The controversial half time segment of the Super Bowl with Janet Jackson was a rage at that time, everyone wanted a glimpse.
 However, Hurley and Chen have mentioned the website “Hot or Not” as the motivation behind creating YouTube.
 Whatever may have been the inspiration, we are glad to have YouTube today!